11th Infantry Division "Brennero": Greco-Italian War

 During the Greco-Italian War the Brennero was sent as reinforcement to Albania arriving on 24 December 1940 in Vlorë.
 The division was part of to XXV Army Corps.
-The division assembled in Tepelenë by 8 January 1941, with its first units entering the front already on 31 December in Kurvelesh on 31 December 1940.
+The division assembled in Tepelenë by 8 January 1941, with its first units entering the front already on 31 December in Kurvelesh.
 On 10 January 1941, the Brennero was used to reinforce the remnants of the 37th Infantry Division "Modena" near Salari.
 On 9–12 February 1941 Brennero helped to defeat a Greek attack on Tepelenë, with about two-thirds of the division becoming casualties in the fierce fighting.
 From 7–23 April 1941, the Brennero attacked in the area of Kurvelesh and broke through Greek lines after 4 days of fighting.

 Greece

 After the war had ended the division moved to Greece, where it was assigned to the III Army Corps and tasked with counter-insurgency and police duties in Athens.
 The division's 231st Infantry Regiment "Brennero" remained in Albania and was assigned to the 41st Infantry Division "Firenze" for anti-partisan duties.
 In early 1942 the newly raised 331st Infantry Regiment "Brennero" arrived as replacement for the 231st "Brennero".
-However on 24 October 1942 the 331st "Brennero" was transferred to the 50th Infantry Division "Regina" and moved to Rhodes.
+However, on 24 October 1942 the 331st "Brennero" was transferred to the 50th Infantry Division "Regina" and moved to Rhodes.